-We work closely with several housing associations in the district to develop affordable housing for rent.
+We work closely with several housing associations to develop and find tenants for rented affordable housing in the district.

 When you join our housing waiting list, you are considered for both council homes and housing association homes, but, if you'd like, you can apply to some housing associations directly.